Frequently asked questions

 How will this project continue?

-We would like to seek further funding from external sources to continue this work, as long as it fits with the goals of the Malawian MOH.
+We would like to seek further funding from external sources to continue this work, as long as it fits with the goals of the Malawian Ministry of Health.
 This would aim to use an ‘App’ or tools to seamlessly integrate the work of Health Surveillance Assistants with the overall health care infrastructure.
 This could include allowing HSAs to use the Supporting Life App as a standalone or their only tool for under five care.

 Using the App